AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 * New feature functionality is no longer implemented for the Scheduling solution
 * Only High and Critical severity defects will be prioritized for a fix
-* New `Workload Balancer` capabilities added to `Workfront`
+* New Workload Balancer capabilities added to Workfront

 ### 2021.4 release (October 2021)

-* Workload Balancer is set as default for any first-time user of `Workfront`
+* Workload Balancer is set as default for any first-time user of Workfront
 * Enhanced filters that can be shared and include additional fields

 ### Milestone 1 (date to be determined)

 * All Resource Scheduling tools will be disabled for customers that have not used them within 60 days
-* New `Workload Balancer` capabilities added to  `Workfront`
+* New Workload Balancer capabilities added to&nbsp;Workfront

 ### Milestone 2 (date to be determined)

 * All Resource Scheduling tools will be disabled for customers that have not used them within 60 days
-* New `Workload Balancer` capabilities added to `Workfront`
+* New Workload Balancer capabilities added to Workfront

 ### Milestone 3 (date to be determined)

 * All Resource Scheduling tools will be disabled for customers that have not used them within 60 days
-* All new `Workload Balancer` features will be added only to `The new Adobe Workfront experience`
+* All new Workload Balancer features will be added only to The new Adobe Workfront experience

 ### Milestone 4 (after the first half of 2022)

 * All Resource Scheduling tools will be disabled for all customers
-* The `Workload Balancer` remains as the only tool to schedule resources in `Workfront`.
+* The Workload Balancer remains as the only tool to schedule resources in Workfront.

 ## Feature availability

-Unless otherwise specified, all Resource Scheduling features have been or will be available in the `Workload Balancer`.
-For information about the `Workload Balancer`, see [Overview of the Workload Balancer](../../resource-mgmt/workload-balancer/overview-workload-balancer.md).
+Unless otherwise specified, all Resource Scheduling features have been or will be available in the Workload Balancer.
+For information about the Workload Balancer, see [Overview of the Workload Balancer](../../resource-mgmt/workload-balancer/overview-workload-balancer.md).

-In addition to existing features, the `Workload Balancer` has or will have new functionality that did not exist in the Resource Scheduling tools, as shown in the following table:
+In addition to existing features, the Workload Balancer has or will have new functionality that did not exist in the Resource Scheduling tools, as shown in the following table:

 <table cellspacing="3">
  <col>